-FREEHOLD, N.J.
+HOLMDEL, N.J.
 (AP) _ Monmouth Real Estate Investment Corp.
 (MNR) on Thursday reported a key measure of profitability in its fiscal first quarter.
-The results matched Wall Street expectations.
+The results fell short of Wall Street expectations.

-The Freehold, New Jersey-based real estate investment trust said it had funds from operations of $21 million, or 23 cents per share, in the period.
+The Holmdel, New Jersey-based real estate investment trust said it had funds from operations of $19.9 million, or 21 cents per share, in the period.

-The average estimate of three analysts surveyed by Zacks Investment Research was for funds from operations of 23 cents per share.
+The average estimate of four analysts surveyed by Zacks Investment Research was for funds from operations of 22 cents per share.

 Funds from operations is a closely watched measure in the REIT industry.
 It takes net income and adds back items such as depreciation and amortization.

-The company said it had a loss of $32.4 million, or 36 cents per share.
+The company said it had net income of $3.5 million, or 4 cents per share.

-The industrial real estate investment trust posted revenue of $39.1 million in the period, which missed Street forecasts.
-Three analysts surveyed by Zacks expected $40.2 million.
+The industrial real estate investment trust posted revenue of $41.7 million in the period, which topped Street forecasts.
+Three analysts surveyed by Zacks expected $41.6 million.

-The company's shares have climbed 12 percent since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $13.86, a fall of 14 percent in the last 12 months.
+The company's shares have increased nearly 6% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $15.33, an increase of 11% in the last 12 months.